Run and Analyze#

 / BEDLOAD DIRECTION - manual sec.
 3.1.4-3.1.7

-SLOPE EFFECT : 1 / default is 1 - enabled
+SLOPE EFFECT : YES / default is YES - set to NO to disable

 FORMULA FOR DEVIATION : 1 / use 2 for talmon-1995 approach